Your Salary After Coding Bootcamp: How Much Can You Earn?

 In Which Cities Do Coding Bootcamp Grads Earn the Most?

 Seattle has the highest salaries for software developers, according to PayScale.
-If you’re a web developer, Washington, D.C. is your best option.
-For data analysts, San Francisco is the highest-paying city.
-Cyber security analysts in New York City earn the best pay rate.
+If you’re a web developer or data analyst, San Francisco is the highest-paying city.
+Cyber security analysts in Washington DC earn the best pay rate.

-PayScale uses job listings to compile its numbers in real-time, so the salary expectation can change over time, but most of these cities pay at least 25 percent more for these positions than the national average.
+PayScale uses job listings to compile its numbers in real time, so the salary expectation can change, but most of these cities pay at least 25 percent more for these positions than the national average.
 Seattle is home to Microsoft, and San Francisco is a massive tech hub.
 But remember to factor in living costs before deciding which opportunity is best for you.

 Salary After Coding Bootcamp FAQ